 Health Law Workshop: Allison K. Hoffman

-Allison K. Hoffman will join the faculty of the University of Pennsylvania Law School in fall 2017.
+Allison K. Hoffman joined the faculty of the University of Pennsylvania Law School in fall 2017.
 Hoffman’s research examines the role of regulation and the welfare state in promoting health, as well as how regulation affects conceptions of risk and responsibility.
 Her recent work includes “Reimagining the Risk of Long Term Care” in the Yale Journal of Health Policy Law and Ethics—an article that argues for a more capacious vision of how we think about long-term care risk—and the Oxford Handbook of U.S. Health Law (2017), a volume co-edited with I. Glenn Cohen and William M. Sage.
 She also contributed a chapter to this volume entitled “What Health Reform Reveals about Health Law,” which explores the Affordable Care Act as a window into the idiosyncrasies of U.S. health care law and the values that have shaped this field.
 Her work and commentary has been featured in top media outlets, including the New York Times, The Huffington Post, the Wall Street Journal, Reuters, Morningstar, CNBC, the New York Daily News, Marketplace by American Public Media, Jotwell, and Penn Law’s Regulatory Review (formerly RegBlog).

 Hoffman received her AB summa cum laude from Dartmouth College and her JD from Yale Law School.
 After graduating from law school, she practiced law at Ropes & Gray LLP, where she focused on health care regulation.
 Previously, she provided strategic advice to corporations and nonprofit organizations as a consultant at The Boston Consulting Group and The Bridgespan Group.
 Prior to joining the Penn faculty, Hoffman was a faculty member at UCLA Law School.
 She was previously an Academic Fellow at the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School.